Watch the video version of these 5 restaurant communication tips

 Communication is key in virtually every workplace, but this rings especially true in the restaurant industry.
 With the industry facing a 73% annual turnover rate and poor communication being the number one reason staff quit, there is a lot that effective team communication could do to improve the hospitality industry.

 In order to build an effective work culture and a productive team, restaurant leaders need to communicate successfully and at scale with their teams at all times.
 We’re sharing tactics that will show your team that improving restaurant communication is a priority.
 You can use these strategies to bolster team-building communication and forego poor communication habits that make it difficult for your team to work together.
 When restaurant staff work well together, they are able to create a better customer experience, which is better for your bottom line.

 When staff can easily access to managers, they will be more likely to bring up problems so that they can be resolved before it’s too late.

 A simple way to make yourself more accessible to employees is to have an open door policy.
 Keeping your office door open is the fastest way to get information about what’s going on at your restaurant.

-Similar to how leaving a door open breaks down barriers, using a mobile communication app lets staff get in touch with management without obstacles.
+Similar to how leaving a door open breaks down barriers, using a mobile scheduling and communication app lets staff get in touch with management without obstacles.
 If employees are intimidated to bring up sensitive issues in person, they may feel more comfortable doing so in writing through a private message to their supervisor.
 Your employee scheduling platform may already have this capability built-in so you don’t have to look for a separate tool.

 Whether through an online tool or an open door policy, making yourself accessible to your team will make effective team communication easier.